-If you go, it’s best to drive a high clearance vehicle.
+If you go, get permission first!
+Contact the Bohemia Mine Owners Association for information.
+They may suggest a better adventure.
+It’s best to drive a high clearance vehicle.
 We made the trip just fine in our minivan, but the roads aren’t highly maintained and there were places we had to hike into because our van couldn’t go any further.

 Take water and food…there are no amenities on Bohemia Mountain, and the nearest gas station is 40 miles away.
 It’s remote, and you could easily spend the whole day (or three, as we did) and not see another car.
 There’s no cell phone access.
 You’re alone and being prepared is your best defense.
 We saw a disabled car pulled to the side of the road, a thick black fluid trailing down the road.
 We didn’t see the driver, but I’ll bet he hiked a few miles before finding help.